-- Applicants must be RISE program members and employees of a SIA member company.
-(Not a SIA RISE program member?
+- Each applicant must be either 1) a SIA student member or 2) a RISE program member and an employee of a SIA member company.
+(Not a SIA RISE member?
 Start by visiting our RISE information page or email Bryan Miller.
 Unsure if your employer is a SIA member?
 Check our member directory or contact firstname.lastname@example.org.)

-- Applicants must have 1-5 years professional experience in the security industry.
+- Each applicant must have 1-5 years professional experience in the security industry.

-- Applicants must be a full-time employee of a Security Industry Association (SIA) member company; must have worked for the employer a minimum of six months at the time of the Deadline and must be in good standing within the employer organization.
+- Each applicant must be a full-time employee of a Security Industry Association (SIA) member company; have worked for the employer a minimum of six months at the time of the deadline and be in good standing within the employer organization.

-- Applicants must submit a complete, signed application, together with all supporting documentation, including a Letter of Recommendation and essays, by the Deadline.
+- Applicants must submit a complete, signed application, together with all supporting documentation, including essays and 1-2 references, by the deadline.
 The completion of the application form does not create an obligation on the part of SIA to award a scholarship to the applicant.

 Each applicant must complete the application and include supporting documentation as follows:

-- Application form must be completed with accurate and up-to-date information.
+- The application form, completed with accurate and up-to-date information.

 Scholarship Selection Committee

-The Scholarship Selection Committee (the “Committee”) will consist of volunteers from SIA member companies.
-The Committee will consist of six (6) members, who will serve for staggered terms.
+The Scholarship Selection Committee (the “Committee”) will consist of volunteers from the SIA RISE committee.
 Committee members are volunteers and perform their duties without compensation, financial or otherwise.
 If the Committee is reviewing the application of an applicant who is an employee of the Committee member’s company, or if the Committee member is otherwise conflicted with respect to the applicant, the Committee member shall recuse him or herself from all deliberation and voting regarding the applicant’s application.

-- Only those applicants who meet the eligibility criteria and submit their completed application and supporting documentation on or before the Deadline (“qualified applications”) will be considered in the selection process.
+- Only those applicants who meet the eligibility criteria and submit their completed applications and supporting documentation on or before the deadline (“qualified applications”) will be considered in the selection process.

-- It is the applicant’s responsibility to submit a complete and signed application, along with all the supporting documentation, which must be received on or before the Deadline.
-The Scholarship Selection Committee accepts no responsibility for incomplete applications, applications not in proper form, lost applications or any other submission not in compliance with these requirements or the instructions provided with the application.
+- It is the applicant’s responsibility to submit a complete and signed application, along with all the supporting documentation, which must be received on or before the deadline.
+The Committee accepts no responsibility for incomplete applications, applications not in proper form, lost applications or any other submission not in compliance with these requirements or the instructions provided with the application.

-- The Scholarship Selection Committee shall review each application and award points based on the Applicant Grading Criteria set forth below.
-As noted above, those Committee members with a conflict with respect to any applicant shall not participate in the review or grading of that applicant’s application and supporting materials.
+- The Committee shall review each application and award points based on the applicant grading criteria set forth below.
+As noted above, a committee member with a conflict with respect to any applicant shall not participate in the review or grading of that applicant’s application and supporting materials.

 - Scholarship selection shall be made without regard to race, color, religion, sex, sexual orientation, gender identity, age, national origin, disability, veteran status or any other category protected by federal, state or local law.
 Conversely, an applicant will not be selected solely based on one or more of the categories identified above.

-- The decision of the Scholarship Selection Committee is final and not subject to review.
+- The decision of the Committee is final and not subject to review.

-- All deliberations and decisions of the Scholarship Selection Committee shall be recorded in Committee meeting minutes, which shall be drafted contemporaneously with the review and decisions of the Committee.
+- All deliberations and decisions of the Committee shall be recorded in Committee meeting minutes, which shall be drafted contemporaneously with the review and decisions of the Committee.

 Applicant Grading Criteria

-The following applicant grading criteria will be followed by members of the Scholarship Selection Committee in reviewing applications and determining those applicants that will be grantedscholarships:
+The following applicant grading criteria will be followed by members of the Committee in reviewing applications and determining those applicants that will be granted scholarships: